yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The Order object created by the NDC:

-- MUST have the delegated name as the identifier value with a `delegation` attribute indicating the configuration used for the identifier;
+- MUST have the delegated name as the identifier value with a `delegation` attribute indicating the configuration used for the identifier.

+Besides, when delegation is for a STAR certificate, the Order:

 - MUST NOT contain the `notBefore` and `notAfter` fields;
-- MUST contain an `auto-renewal` object and inside it, the fields listed in Section 3.1.1 of {{!RFC8739}};
+- MUST contain an `auto-renewal` object and inside it, the fields listed in Section 3.1.1 of {{!RFC8739}}.

 ~~~
 POST /acme/new-order HTTP/1.1